• Twitter

 • Ensure the school operates within the financial regulations of the Local Authority and the requirements of the DfE Schools Financial Value Standard (SFVS).

-• Approve annually the Schools Financial Value Standard (SFVS) submission prior to the 31 March deadline and monitor the implementation of any identified actions.
+• Approve annually the Schools Financial Value Standard (SFVS) submission prior to the 31 March deadline.

-• Ensure appropriate use of the Early Years Premium, Pupil Premium, Sports Premium.
+• Oversee use and monitor impact of the Early Years Premium, Pupil Premium, PE and Sports Premium, Catch-Up Premium and Recovery Premium.

 • Consider and promote income generation.

-• Where necessary, monitor and review Wrap Around Care provision including review of annual income and expenditure statements were applicable.
+• Where necessary, monitor and review Extended Care provision including review of annual income and expenditure statements where applicable.

 • Ensure all appropriate insurances are in place.

-• Annually review and approve the school’s Financial Procedure Manual.
+• Annually review and approve the school’s Financial Procedures Manua

-• Ensure as far as is practical that health and safety issues are appropriately funded in accordance with agree priorities.
+• Ensure as far as is practical that health and safety issues are appropriately funded in accordance with agreed prioritie

 • Annually review financial benchmarking data.